Migrate to JUnit Jupiter from JUnit 4

 Dependency management for Gradle is not currently available but this feature is on OpenRewrite's roadmap.

-Not every JUnit 4 feature or library has a direct JUnit 5 equivalent.
+Not every JUnit 4 feature or library has a direct JUnit Jupiter equivalent.
 In these cases, manual changes will be required after the automation has run.
 This list is not exhaustive.
 See the rewrite-testing-frameworks issue tracker.

-Unsupported Functionality |
+| Unsupported Functionality |

-The JUnit5 equivalent to JUnit4 ClassPathSuite is not yet released |
+| The JUnit Jupiter equivalent to JUnit 4 ClassPathSuite is not yet released |

-org.junit.ComparisonFailure |
+| org.junit.ComparisonFailure |

-org.junit.MethodRule |
+| org.junit.MethodRule |

-TestRule, TestWatcher, and Description |
+| TestRule, TestWatcher, and Description |

 Your codebase may also have custom JUnit 4 Rules or Runners that will not be migrated automatically by our recipes.
 If your codebase has a lot of customized JUnit 4 extensions, consider writing your own recipe to handle those and running it alongside this migration.

-If you discover a shortcoming of this migration that should be covered, file an issue or submit a pull request on the rewrite-testing-frameworks github project.
+If you discover a shortcoming of this migration that should be covered, file an issue or submit a pull request on the rewrite-testing-frameworks GitHub project.